schaechinger/internetmarke/README.md

 });
 ```

-If your `keyPhase` is different that `1` please add it the the factory method.
+If your `keyPhase` is different that `1` please add it to the factory method.

 ### Create internetmarke instance